 Rainbow Table Attacks

-Rainbow table attacks are a type of password attack that involves using precomputed tables of hash values to quickly look up the plaintext password for a given hash.
-These tables, called rainbow tables, can be extremely large but allow for much faster password cracking than brute force or dictionary attacks.
+Rainbow table attacks are a type of password attack that involves using precomputed tables of hash values to look up the plaintext password for a given hash quickly.
+These tables, called rainbow tables, can be huge but allow for much faster password cracking than brute force or dictionary attacks.

 Creating and Using Rainbow Tables